bensadeh/tailspin/README.md

 ## Overview

-`tailspin` works by reading through a log file line by line, running a series of regexes against each line.
-The regexes recognize patterns you expect to find in a logfile, like dates, numbers, severity keywords and more.
+`tailspin` works by reading through a log file line by line, running a series of matchers against each line.
+The matchers recognize patterns you expect to find in a logfile, like dates, numbers, severity keywords and more.

 `tailspin` does not make any assumptions on the format or position of the items it wants to highlight.
 For this reason,